Bankruptcy laws do not require debtors to have an attorney to file for bankruptcy, but [..]

-Filing for Chapter 13 Bankruptcy in New Jersey
+Filing for Chapter 13 Bankruptcy in Camden County and Throughout Central and South Jersey

 If you find yourself overwhelmed by debt and in need of a little financial assistance, bankruptcy might be your best path toward getting a fresh start.
 When it comes to filing for bankruptcy protection, it is important to know that there are different types of bankruptcy options available to you.
 Depending on your specific financial circumstances, it may be in your best interests to file for Chapter 7 or Chapter 13.
 While Chapter 7 bankruptcy can be helpful for many individuals facing debt, sometimes Chapter 13 offers a more favorable alternative because it gives you time to pay back your debt and avoid foreclosure.